kiglarka/holabusz/README.md

 ## Tags
 #RecyclerView #RxJava #BKK #GoogleLocationServices #MVP #Kotlin #DI #Koin

+## How to install
+Feel free to install Holabusz.apk in the root folder on any Android devices.

 ## Actual Features

 * The application has access to device's current location